 For me, this is the fun part.
 This is what I love to do, and it's what gets me the most excited - creating.
 It's where all of the planning and conversations around goals and branding come to fruition, it's the execution.

 This is where every project will well and truly be different.
-Some businesses may need a series of videos and photographs, where some may need just a single video for their website.
+Some businesses may need a series of videos and photographs, where some may need a single video for their website.
 The final products will vary, along with the associated timelines.
-Some projects could be complete in a couple of weeks, others may take a couple of months, it depends.
 All of these components and timelines would have been outlined in the proposal document, so there are no surprises.

 Step 4: Wrap-Up

-The final piece of this process is payment and the delivery of the final product(s), in whatever form is best.
-Most often it will be a digital delivery of files via Dropbox or Google Drive to your organization, but this can vary depending on the type of project completed.
+The final piece of this process is payment and the delivery of the final project, in whatever form is best.
+Most often it will be a digital delivery of files via Dropbox or Google Drive, but this can shift to whatever works best for your business.

 * * *